talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 engineers though, so it fell through.

-A remote interview I had consisted of two behavioral / cultural screens and two techincal screens, one of which was to review a pull request and the other of which was to implement database transactions in Ruby.
+A remote interview I had consisted of two behavioral / cultural screens and two technical screens, one of which was to review a pull request and the other of which was to implement database transactions in Ruby.

 An interview at an ed tech startup consisted of three tech lead / manager types asking me one Leetcode-like question and two system design questions, all coded on a whiteboard.
 One of the system design questions was essentially to build Datadog.
-Great.
 It's lucky that I have been paying the vaguest of attention to my team's integration of Datadog into our systems.
 Otherwise, it would have gone way worse.
+Fortunately, I ended up with some boxes and lines on the board and the semblance of something that made sense.

 And then I did an onsite with Google, which was truly mentally exhausting.
 Four technical, algorithm-y problems and a behavioral session.
-I ended up getting through most of the problems with some prompting, but by the end of the day, I was so mentally exhausted that I walked to the nearest Ample Hills and bought myself an ice cream cone.
+I ended up getting through most of the problems with some prompting and hints, but by the end of the day, I was so mentally exhausted that I walked to the nearest Ample Hills and bought myself an ice cream cone.